liaskast/Final-Year-Project/README.md

 # Final Year Project

-This repository contains the software created to produce the results seen in the MEng Final Year Project with title: "Data Analysis with Mixed-Integer Optimisation for Scheduling Royal Mail Deliveries".
+This repository contains the software created to produce the results seen in the MEng Final Year Project with title: **"Data Analysis with Mixed-Integer Optimisation for Scheduling Royal Mail Deliveries"**.
 The report was the main delivarable for this capstone project for my Electronic and Information Engineering degree from Imperial College London.
+The presentation was the second big deliverable that acted as a supporting document to the report.

+## Presentation
+A video recording of the presentation can be found [here](https://drive.google.com/file/d/1GWNCE-ttuvUHjM8YBO-D7UrHKGpXaXwI/view?usp=sharing).

 ## System Specifications